bernarditoro/bernarditoro/README.md

 # About Me

-- Software Engineer and Blockchain Developer.
+- Backend Engineer and a lot more 😁

-- 4+ years of experience building software products, and more recently developing and deploying smart contracts on the blockchain.
+- 4+ years of experience building software products, doing stuff with ml models, and more recently dabbling into matters of the blockchain.

+- Big fan of aesthetics!

-- Work with Python, Solidity, Javascript.
-Experience with Django, NextJS. .
+- Work with Python, Javascript, Solidity.
+Experience with Django, VueJS.

 # Let’s Connect

-Feel free to reach out or collaborate with me on exciting projects!

 - X: https://x.com/bernarditoro_/
 - LinkedIn: https://linkedin.com/in/bernarditoro/